Getting to Basel Airport (BSL / MLH / EAP ) is easiest by bus and train from Switzerland, Germany, and France.

 By Bus to Basel Mulhouse Freiburg Euro Airport in Switzerland / France

 Public transportation to Basel Mulhouse Freiburg Euro Airport almost always involves a bus journey from Basel.
-Buses are also available to Freiburg and Europa Park in Germany and St Louis (Haut Rhin) in France.
+Direct Flixbus buses are also available to Freiburg and Europa Park in Germany, or Strasbourg and St Louis (Haut Rhin) in France.

 By Bus from Basel to Basel Mulhouse Freiburg Euro Airport